darx0r/Stingray/README.md

 # Stingray

+Stingray is an IDAPython plugin.
-Stingray searches strings from the current position onwards in the current function.
+Its main feature is searching strings from the current position onwards in the current function.
+It can do it recursively also.
 The results order is the natural order of strings in the BFS search tree.

 For each found string it displays the xref address, the string address, the string type and the of course the string itself.